MarkC11235/cl_theme/vsc-extension-quickstart.md

 # Welcome to your VS Code Extension

+## Process to test the extension and release

+Press f5 in while in the folder that has the project
+    - This will open a new vscode window with the extension loaded

+Run 'vsce package' in the terminal
+    - This will create a .vsix file that can be installed in vscode

+Go to the VS Code Marketplace and upload the .vsix file
+    - This will publish the extension to the marketplace

 ## What's in the folder

 * This folder contains all of the files necessary for your extension.